Who’s behind Musicuentos?

 Why Musicuentos?
 The two strategies that most transformed my teaching from a boring grammar class to an interactive, acquisition-rich environment were música and cuentos (stories).
-Now, my goal as a teacher, blogger, and consultant is to share that journey with you.
-I do not primarily aim to provide you with activities, although I can and often do.
-On the blog, you will find at least as many blog entries with advice and practical help as you will with specific activities.
-I’d rather help you learn how to enrich and facilitate your classroom through the people inside it.
+Now, my goal is to share that journey with you.
+I do not primarily aim to provide anyone with activities, although I can and often do.
+I mostly want to figure out how we can enrich and facilitate our classrooms through the people inside it.

 What’s Sara-Elizabeth up to?

-I spend most of my professional time developing teacher resources, teaching a group of amazing students in a homeschool co-op, and working as a curriculum specialist for Calico Spanish.
-In the summer, I offer two proprietary workshops on developing curriculum and teaching with comprehensible input.
-I also occasionally partner with schools and conferences to offer workshops and other professional development.
-Feel free to contact me about my availability for services.
-Here’s a run-down of some of what I’m currently working on.
+I spend most of my professional time developing teacher resources, teaching a group of amazing students in a homeschool co-op, and working as the COO and curriculum specialist for Calico Spanish.